vegidio/ffmpeg-downloader/README.md

 ## ⬇️ Installation

 This library can be installed using Go modules.
-To do that run the following command in your project's root directory:
+To do that, run the following command in your project's root directory:

 ```bash
 $ go get github.com/vegidio/ffmpeg-downloader